shopware/shopware/src/Docs/administration/components--state-tree.md

-# Shopware Backend components state tree
+# Shopware\Core Backend components state tree

 ## Usage
-Register your own state tree using the method `Shopware.State.register`, see the full documentation on how to create a state tree including actions, getters and mutations in the [official documentation](https://vuex.vuejs.org/en/core-concepts.html).
+Register your own state tree using the method `Shopware\Core.State.register`, see the full documentation on how to create a state tree including actions, getters and mutations in the [official documentation](https://vuex.vuejs.org/en/core-concepts.html).

 ## Defining a state tree module
 We're providing you with a convenience function which registers your state tree module in the application.

 ```
-Shopware.State.register('product', {
+Shopware\Core.State.register('product', {
     state() {
         return {
             /** ... */